limin122342/force-field-GBDT/README.md

-Soure codes of the force-field-GBDT models
+Soure codes of the force-field-GBDT models and the MOAD_refined datast bu us.